Table of Contents

-To continue putting the power of interactive reporting into perspective now we will discuss some of the main purposes for which businesses use these reports on a monthly basis.
+To continue putting the power of these analytical tools into perspective, we will now discuss some of the main purposes for which businesses use them.

 What Is The Purpose Of Monthly Reporting?

-As mentioned above, businesses produce massive amounts of data hiding powerful insights waiting to be untapped.
-For this purpose, companies use monthly reports to extract the maximum potential out of their data, but mostly to track the status and progress of their strategies and goals.
-Traditional means of reporting are tedious and time-consuming, reports take hours or even days to be completed and they usually require a lot of work from the IT department.
-With modern self service BI tools, reports can be created with just a few clicks by anyone without the need for technical skills.
-Let’s look at some other benefits of using these reports.
+As mentioned above, businesses produce massive amounts of data, hiding powerful insights waiting to be untapped.
+For this purpose, companies use monthly reports samples to extract the maximum potential from their information, but mostly to track the status and progress of their strategies and goals.
+Traditional means of reporting are tedious and time-consuming; it takes hours or even days for a report to be completed, and they usually require a lot of work from the IT department.
+With modern self service BI tools, reports can be created with just a few clicks by anyone without needing technical skills.
+Let’s look at some other benefits of using them.

-- Improved decision-making: By providing real-time data from several sources, reporting monthly will significantly improve the decision-making process.
-Extracting business insights based on factual data and not just simple intuition will lead companies to optimize several processes and ensure sustainable development.
+- Improved decision-making: By providing real-time insights from several sources, reporting every month will significantly improve the decision-making process.
+Extracting business insights based on factual insights and not just simple intuition will lead companies to optimize several processes and ensure sustainable development.

-- Evaluate status and progress: As mentioned, one of the most relevant reasons for which monthly reports are so useful for businesses is to evaluate the status and progress of their strategies based on specific business goals.
+- Evaluate status and progress: As mentioned, one of the most relevant reasons why these reports are so useful for businesses is to evaluate the status and progress of their strategies based on specific business goals.
 This enables them to fine-tune strategies and implement new ones to ensure healthy and efficient business growth.

-- Benchmark performance: Thanks to historical data, generating reports monthly provides insights that enable businesses to generate targets to use as performance benchmarks.
-Like this, you can closely monitor your current values and compare them with the expected targets to find improvement opportunities and boost your performance.
-Additionally, you can also use them to compare your business performance to competitors or market standards.
+- Benchmark performance: Thanks to historical data, generating reports monthly provides insights that enable businesses to generate targets to use as benchmarks.
+Through this, you can closely monitor your current values and compare them with the expected targets to find improvement opportunities and boost your performance.
+Additionally, you can also use them to compare your business status to competitors or market standards.

-- Manage budgeting: Another of the great purposes of interactive monthly performance reports is that they are invaluable tools to justify the budget used in front of investors or other relevant stakeholders.
-And not just that, by getting a visual overview of all budgeting elements you can also ensure that every dollar is being spent correctly as well as monitor the remaining amounts for other actions.
+- Manage budgeting: Another of the great purposes of interactive monthly reports is that they are invaluable tools to justify the budget used in front of investors or other relevant stakeholders.
+And not just that, by getting a visual overview of all budgeting elements, you can also ensure that every dollar is being spent correctly, as well as monitor the remaining amounts for other actions.

-- Mitigate risks by constantly monitoring data: Modern monthly progress reports created with an online reporting tool provide a quick snapshot into a business’s most important performance indicators.
+- Mitigate risks: Modern monthly progress reports created with online reporting software provide a quick snapshot of a business’s most important indicators.
 By getting this level of insight every month, companies can significantly mitigate the risk of errors by spotting inefficiencies and solving them before they become bigger issues.

-Now that you know what is a monthly report and what its main purposes are, we will go through a list of 9 business monthly report templates for different industries, functions, and platforms.
-All these reports were carefully created with an intuitive BI dashboard software.
+Now that you have a definition and what its main purposes are, we will go through a list of 20 business monthly report templates for different industries, functions, and platforms.
+All these templates were carefully created with an intuitive BI dashboard software.

 1. Monthly Financial Report

-Our first example is a monthly financial report tracking relevant metrics for a Chief Financial Officer (CFO).
-CFO’s are in charge of the company's fiscal wellbeing, meaning they need to focus on monitoring key financial KPIs but also any other external factors that can affect business finances such as customer retention or employee satisfaction.
+Our first example is a financial report tracking relevant metrics for a Chief Financial Officer (CFO).
+CFOs are in charge of the company's fiscal well-being, meaning they need to focus on monitoring key financial KPIs but also any other external factors that can affect business finances, such as customer retention or employee satisfaction.
 This monthly report template consolidates all this fundamental fiscal data in one central place to ensure healthy financial growth.
 Let’s look into it more in detail.

 **click to enlarge**

-This monthly progress report template focuses on 4 main areas for any CFO: costs, sales goals, gross profit, and net promoter scores.
+This monthly progress report example focuses on four main areas for any CFO: costs, sales goals, gross profit, and net promoter scores.
 Starting at the top, the dashboard provides a quick overview of relevant metrics such as revenue, gross profit, EBIT, operating expenses, and net income.
-Each of these metrics is displayed in a gauge chart that compares the current value of each metric to a set target with colors green and red to quickly understand if the value is negative or positive.
-Getting these insights at a glance on a monthly basis is useful as it allows CFO’s or any other stakeholders to quickly visualize how the numbers have improved since the last period.
-If something dropped drastically from one month to the next you can dig deeper into the reasons.
+Each of these is displayed in a gauge chart that compares the current value of each metric to a set target with colors green and red to quickly understand if the value is negative or positive.
+Getting these insights at a glance every month is useful as it allows CFOs or any other stakeholders to quickly visualize how the numbers have improved since the last period.
+If something dropped drastically from one month to the next, you can dig deeper into the reasons.

-Next, the monthly financial report provides a breakdown of the costs and revenue of different business departments for the month of march allowing you to closely monitor expenses and budgets.
-Paired to this, we see two charts displaying the NPS for employees and customers.
-It is important to revisit these scores every month as unhappy customers or employees can bring severe financial hardships.
+Next, the monthly financial report template provides a breakdown of the costs and revenue of different business departments for the month, allowing you to monitor expenses and budgets closely.
+Paired with this, we see two charts displaying the NPS for employees and customers.
+It is important to revisit these scores every month, as unhappy customers or employees can bring severe financial hardships.

 2. Customer Retention Monthly Report Template

-Customers are the beating heart of any business and providing the best-targeted service for them can make or break a company.
-Our next example is a dashboard focusing on retention metrics.
-Acquiring new customers is way more expensive than keeping your old ones and this monthly report sample will help you do just that.
+Customers are the beating heart of any business, and providing the best-targeted service for them can make or break a company.
+Our next example is a dashboard focusing on retention.
+Acquiring new customers is significantly more expensive than keeping your old ones, and this monthly report sample will enable you to do just that.